ankoku-lang/ankoku-lang.github.io/src/oop.md

 }
 ```

-[Object](./reference/object.md) is at the top of the inheritance hierarchy and includes methods to create new objects.
+[Object](./reference/object.md) is at the top of the inheritance hierarchy and includes static methods to create new objects.

 Anyways, each object has a type: